Adribv/EDUTOOL/frontend/OPTIMIZATION.md

-# EDURAYS Frontend Optimization Guide
+# EDULIVES Frontend Optimization Guide

 ## Overview
-This document outlines the comprehensive optimizations implemented to improve the performance, responsiveness, and user experience of the EDURAYS educational platform.
+This document outlines the comprehensive optimizations implemented to improve the performance, responsiveness, and user experience of the EDULIVES educational platform.

 ## 🚀 Performance Optimizations